ViswaSai13/MiniZuba/README.md

   4. Ensures a rich and responsive user interface on various screen resolutions for enhanced user experience.

-- **Fast Loading:**
+- **Smooth Loading:**

-  5. Prioritizes fast loading of list items for user convenience.
+  5. Prioritizes smooth loading of list items with the help of paginator at the frontend level for user convenience.

 <!-- 5. **Unit Test Cases:**